Ryan F. Kelley

 Ryan Kelley provides legal counsel to public and private companies regarding debt and equity financings, commercial transactions, and bankruptcy and creditors’ rights matters.

-Ryan represents both lenders and borrowers in construction, acquisition, new markets tax credits, term and working capital financing transactions.
-His transactional experience also includes commercial matters such as the representation of franchisors and franchisees with respect to franchise matters, of manufacturers with respect to dealer and distributorship arrangements and of buyers and sellers with respect to mergers and acquisitions.
+Ryan represents both lenders and borrowers in construction, acquisition, new markets tax credits, and term and working capital financing transactions.
+His transactional experience also includes commercial matters, including representing franchisors and franchisees in franchise matters, manufacturers in dealer and distributorship arrangements, and buyers and sellers in mergers and acquisitions.

 Prior to joining Pierce Atwood, Ryan clerked for the Honorable John C. Cook, U.S. Bankruptcy Court for the Eastern District of Tennessee and previously for the Honorable John S. Dalis, U.S. Bankruptcy Court for the Southern District of Georgia.
 While a law school student, Ryan gained valuable experience working at the Securities and Exchange Commission and Sloane and Walsh, LLP.
 He also assisted nonprofit organizations with an array of transactional legal work through Boston College Law School’s Community Enterprise Clinic.